 Is The Southwest Premier Business Card Right for You?

-For folks looking to stock up on Southwest points, this card is a great deal.
+For folks looking to stock up on Southwest points, the Southwest Business Credit Card is worth it.
 You can redeem the 60,000 Southwest point sign-up bonus multiple round-trip flights, and even more if you have the Companion Pass.

 If you are interested in earning the Companion Pass, the Southwest Rapid Rewards® Premier Business Credit Card is a terrific way to boost your points balance, because both the sign-up bonus and the points earned from spending count towards 110,000 point Companion Pass requirement.